 Please keep in mind that by no means does this list detail every single Houston bluebonnet patch.
 Additionally, things can change quickly due to nature and other outside forces.

-With that in mind, here are some proven areas that typically offer great bluebonnet sightings around the area, and we expect them to deliver again in 2020 from late February into April.
+With that in mind, here are some proven fields that typically offer great bluebonnet sightings around the Houston area

 - Buffalo Bayou is huge and bluebonnet patches can be found all over the park.
 However, the best places to check out are near The Dunlavy, Jackson Hill Bridge, and the South bank of Buffalo Bayou.
 Patches are small but are good for photos.